latin-dict/latin-dict.github.io/_dictionaries/Wagner1878.md

 ---
 # {{ page.title }}, {{ page.author }} ({{ page.year }})

+Full tilte: "Lexicon Latinum seu Universae Phraseologiae Corpus Congestum", authored by Franz Wagner (1675-1738).

 This phraseological dictionary of **Latin** language containing translations of words to **French** accompanied with synonyms, antonyms, adjectives or adverbs applicable to these words, and example phrases from classic Latin works.
-Addendum folds in a list of Latin barbarisms, professional ("militari, civili sacroque") and general **French-Latin** dictionaries.
+Addendum folds in a list of Latin barbarisms, general and professional ("militari, civili sacroque") **French-Latin** dictionaries.

 **Note:** This dictionary currently is being transcribed (see Sources).
 To the date, our version contains 9 of 18 parts (from **A** to **Miseria**), there are rare errors.
 Will be updated in the future.